 Traditional Mortgages vs. Family Loans

 You can change the terms of a family loan, on the other hand, so that it better fits your needs.
 Let the buyer pick the interest rates, down payments, and payment plans that work best for them.
 This will make the loan terms more flexible for the buyer.
 However, this freedom must be backed up by clear, legal written agreements.
 This way, there will be no room for confusion or arguments in the future.
 What takes place if payments are missed or made late?
 The loan terms should include the interest rate and the payment schedule.
 People can make the best choice based on their comfort level and the amount of money they want to earn.
-You can make the deal go through easily and maintain strong family ties by giving each choice careful consideration.
+You can easily facilitate the deal and maintain strong family ties by giving each option careful consideration.

 Discussing Payment Terms and Conditions